 When you think about neighborhood parks, you probably think about properties and recreation areas owned or maintained by the city government.
 While this is often the case, here in Cleveland we are also seeing new public spaces created thanks to the initiative of local residents and organizations.
 These resident-driven development efforts demonstrate how we all can play a role in making our communities more vibrant.

 Frequent electronic updates of timely information keep you up-to-date with the latest knowledge, news and activities in the philanthropic field, including the Education News Update, Health News Update, Philanthropy Ohio blog, Public Policy Headlines and Ohio Philanthropy News digest.
-Click on each link to subscribe to the newsletters.
+To subscribe to the newsletters, click on each link then click the subscribe button.

 The 2020 census is right around the corner and the U.S. Census Bureau’s work will begin to gear up in full swing.
 With so much work to be done and the importance census data provides our members, we checked around the state to see how Philanthropy Ohio members are doing their part to ensure a fair and complete count.

 President Reagan declared November 15 National Philanthropy Day back in 1986 and the tradition of celebrating philanthropy has grown worldwide and here in Ohio.
 It’s a day that recognizes all who volunteer their time, treasure and talent to make a difference in communities, through large gestures and small but all coming from a generosity of spirit and concern for their neighbors next door and around the world.